 This course is designed to help students correlate study strategies with processing deficits.
 It will also help students to organize and carry out daily and weekly plans.
 Students will meet individually one hour per week with the instructor on an assigned basis.
 As students progress through the years, reaching specific benchmarks, student responsibilities increase.

 There are 4 levels for this course ID111, ID211, ID311, ID411.

-Credits: 1 Prerequisite: Must have the permission of the instructor.
-(5th year and other students may take this course for zero credit, with permission from the instructor.)
+Minimum Grades - Prerequisite Text area: Must have the permission of the instructor.
+(5th year and